Asia LNG prices stabilise as China expands imports of cheap Russian supply

 Mr Ciaran Roe, global director of LNG at S&P Global Commodity Insights, said he expects China to expand its purchases of Russian LNG over the next few months.

-"Recently a larger number of short-term cargoes became available from Russia's eastern LNG plant, Sakhalin, and it is likely these cargoes will end up in China due to proximity and buying appetite," he added, noting that the diminished pool of buyers is leading Moscow to offer considerable discounts.
+"Recently, a larger number of short-term cargoes became available from Russia's eastern LNG plant in Sakhalin, and it is likely these cargoes will end up in China due to proximity and buying appetite," he added.

-The average LNG price for spot a cargo being delivered in November to north-east Asia was estimated at US$45 to US$50 per million British thermal units, according to industry sources, markedly lower than October, when it was estimated to be around US$57 to US$60.
+The average LNG price for spot cargo being delivered in November to north-east Asia is estimated at US$45 to US$50 per million British thermal units, according to industry sources, markedly lower than October, when it is estimated to be around US$57 to US$60.

-Mr Copson said while other large regional buyers like Japan and South Korea have fulfilled their initial procurement requirements for the start of winter, he warned that the market still remained fairly bullish and volatile.
+Mr Copson said that while other large regional buyers like Japan and South Korea have fulfilled their initial procurement requirements for the start of winter, the market still remained fairly bullish and volatile.

-"While pricing has come down and seems to be flattening for the last week or so due to Japan and Korea being in a better position, I expect prices to remain elevated as the macro situation still shows high demand and a hungry Europe, this will keep Asian buyers having to push bids to compete and secure," he noted.
+"While pricing has come down and seems to be flattening for the last week or so due to Japan and Korea being in a better position, I expect prices to remain elevated as the macro situation still shows high demand and a hungry Europe, this will keep Asian buyers having to push bids to compete and secure LNG supplies," he said.